kalinchernev/kalinchernev.github.io/content/post/drupal8-cloud9-ide.md

 ![][31]

-The green debugger button is the important detail to&nbsp;notice.
+The green debugger button is the important detail to notice.

 * Set a break-point and open the application to trigger a request:

 ![][32]

-The app can be run either in preview in the IDE or in another&nbsp;tab.
+The app can be run either in preview in the IDE or in another tab.

-* Inspect the state of the system and profit from deeper understanding&nbsp;:)
+* Inspect the state of the system and profit from deeper understanding :)

 ![][33]

-Use the inspector for observing both global and local&nbsp;scopes.
+Use the inspector for observing both global and local scopes.

 Note that the runner properties can be edited: